Welcome Emails and Service Enhancement Communications

-If a user’s personally identifiable information changes (i.e., phone number, email address, etc.), we provide a way to correct or update personally identifiable information.
+If a user’s Personal Information changes (i.e., phone number, email address, etc.), we provide a way to correct or update personally identifiable information.
 This can be done by the district subscriber known as the “Primary Contact” within the My Accounts section of the site.
 The Primary Contact invites other district users to register for personal access and may also update user or district information.

 Our Site is not intended for children under 16 years of age.
 We do not intentionally gather Personal Information about visitors to our Sites who are under the age of 16 or sell products or Services to persons under the age of 16.
 If a child has provided us with Personal Information, a parent or guardian of that child may contact us to have the information deleted from our records.
 If you believe that we might have any information from a child under age 16 in the applicable jurisdiction, please contact us firstname.lastname@example.org.
 If we learn that we have inadvertently collected the Personal Information of a child under 16, or equivalent minimum age depending on jurisdiction, we will take steps to delete the information as soon as possible in accordance with applicable law.